AIcodeAcademy/full_stack_blueprint/.ai/builder/builder-implement.instructions.md

      - Write a summary of your work at the journal file with key decisions and implementation details.
      - Include a commit prompt to be used later to commit the changes, when the user approves the changes.
    - Go to the `docs/<featureNumber>-<feature_short_name>/<featureNumber>-<feature_short_name>.<physical_layer>.plan.md` file.
-     - Mark as done the implementation plan items.
+     - Mark as done the implementation plan tasks.
    - Change the `README.md` or `docs/overview.md` files to include any dependency or high level architecture change.